 In Real Life

 .
-However, in games, they often do just a little bit more.
+In games, they often do more.

 and still count for this trope, they just need to do something besides mocking thy enemy.